javiuv/GenNN-InverseMicro/README.md

-# Generative Neural Networks for Inverse Problems in Microscopy
+# From Classic Latent Inference to Modern Diffusion: Comparing VAEs and Red-Diff for Microscopy Reconstruction.

 This project explores the use of **generative models as priors** to solve **ill-posed inverse problems** in imaging, with a focus on **microscopy image reconstruction**.